ranking-agent/api-watchdog-translator-tests/README.md

     value (Any): a value to test equality against validation_type (ValidationType): An API Watchdog validation type used to validate the value/response.
 The value/response will be implicitly converted to this type.
 For example, if you specify 'float' and the value is an integer it will be implicitly converted to a float.

-For an example of an API Watchdog test see [#1](https://github.com/ranking-agent/api-watchdog-translator-tests/pull/1).